 6. Shopping While Intoxicated, Tired or Hungry

-That is how you end up with a skirt two sizes smaller than what you normally wear, because you think you might be able to fit into it eventually.
+That is how you end up with a dress two sizes smaller than what you normally wear, because you think you might be able to fit into it eventually.
 And it’s a final sale.
 Just don’t do it.

 If you have the tendency to shop when you’ve been drinking or late at night as you try to cure your insomnia, do yourself a favor and protect your wallet from your worst shopping tendencies.

 Never make an impulse buy based on the image of the item alone.

 Did you read reviews for the product?
 (Bonus points if you peep user-uploaded photos.)

 Did you check the specs on expensive electronics to make sure you’re getting a high-quality item?
 Or that it has the connectors you need for it to work with your current setup?